The best solar lights in 2026, as tested by our reviews experts

 - Comparatively pricey

 We think this is a super lantern if you like traditional designs.
 Easy to set up, you simply need to attach the crook to the pole, but it does take three days to initially charge if it’s outside.
 However, it’s one of the few lanterns on test that comes with a USB cable.
-This lets you charge the light from a USB plug, which takes just a few hours and is a useful option if you can’t wait for it to be charged by sunlight or want to give it a boost if it’s overcast or wintery.
+This lets you charge the light from a USB plug, which takes just a few hours, and is a useful option if you can’t wait for it to be charged by sunlight or want to give it a boost if it’s overcast or wintery.
 After that, simply press the on/off switch on the base of the lantern for three seconds, and you’re ready to go.
 We like that this lantern is truly versatile thanks to a crook, pole and spike, which can be pushed into borders or the lawn, as well as a handle so you can hang it from a tree, or stand it on the ground or on a tabletop.
-It also features a power saving mode, to help increase performance if it hasn’t fully charged, and it has a one-year warranty.
+It also features a power-saving mode to help increase performance if it hasn’t been fully charged, and it has a one-year warranty.

 Dimensions: 19.5cm x 12.5cm x 67cm, 84cm height with spike